 Brean Sands is part of a 6½ mile long sandy beach reaching from Brean Down at the northern end to Burnham-on-Sea.
 The beach is of fine sand at the top, backed by dunes and looks out towards the island of Steep Holm, about 4½ miles offshore.
 The lower part of the beach is deep mud, and signs warn against venturing too far down the beach.
 Swimming is only allowed for approximately 2 hours either side of high tide - at other times a red flag is flown.
 The sea here is a consistent muddy brown colour, and very uninviting.

 The headland of Brean Down is 320 feet high and has good views in all directions.
-In June and July the rare white rock-rose can be found flowering here.
+From May until July the rare white rock-rose can be found flowering here.